Fjolle/Using-statistical-models-to-assess-the-impact-of-weather-conditions-on-bicycling-behavior/README.md

 Two dependent variables are analyzed: (1) average trip duration and (2) number of bike trips.
 To analyze the relationship between average trip duration (dependent variable) and weather (independent variable) I perform the ordinary least squares regression model.
 To analyze the impact of weather on number of bike trips, I perform a logistic regression model.
 Estimates of the parameteres in the average trip duration model are used to determine the change in trip duration in minutes associated with each parameter.
 In the logistic regression each estimate is associated with a xx percent change in number of bike trips.
 The regression results from the Ordinary Least Sqaures model are shown in Table 1.
 The Logistic regression model of number of trips is shown in Table 2.

 <a name="Analysis"></a>
-### Predicting the Impact of Weather on Bicycling Behavior in London
+### Predicting the Impact of Weather on Bicycling Behavior

 Temperature enters the regression as a dummy variable in 5°C ranges as we don't expect the relationship between temperature and cycling behavior to be linear.
 Coefficients show that temperatures between -3 and through the 10°C range are all significantly correlated (p<.01) with shorter average trip duration compared to when the temperature is in the 10-15°C range, ceteris paribus.
 When temperatures range between -3 and 10°C, average trip times are 12.5 minutes as opposed to 17.8 minutes, holding all the other variables constant.
 Temperatures in the range 20-35°C were positively correlated with increasing trip durations, and are highly significant (p<.01).
 Average trip times are 14 minutes longer per trip when the temperatures range between 20-35°C, and trip duration increases the most when the temperatures are above 30°C.